kobare/techietuts2022/_posts/ubuntu/2022-06-11-linux-terminal-cheat-sheet.markdown

 <br>
 23 .
-Pipe a commands output into the column command to make the results readable
+Pipe a command's output into the column command to make the results readable

     $ command_1 | column -t